-What they don’t teach you in these trainings is how one can lead people even in contexts when he has no authority over them.
+What they don’t teach you in these training is how one can lead people even in contexts when he has no authority over them.

-The first thing one need to let go (especially if you are an “ex-Manager”) is your habit of “telling” people what to do.
-While in many contexts you can actually do that, being some sort of manager, in most cases that will be counter productive.
-In order for a team to become hyper productive, it is necessary for him to assume responsibility for his work.
-Relying on someone else (manager) to tell the team what he should do will in most contexts prevent the team from assuming ownership.
+The first thing one needs to let go (especially if you are an “ex-Manager”) is your habit of “telling” people what to do.
+While in many contexts you can actually do that, being some sort of manager, in most cases that will be counterproductive.
+In order for a team to become hyper-productive, it is necessary for him to assume responsibility for his work.
+Relying on someone else (manager) to tell the team what he should do well in most contexts prevents the team from assuming ownership.

 To get people to cooperate with you, you need to earn their trust.
-Trying to lead people who don’t trust won’t work for the long run.
+Trying to lead people who don’t trust won’t work in the long run.
 People won’t follow someone if they are not feeling comfortable doing so.
-They resist everything he suggests or ask them to do.
+They resist everything he suggests or asks them to do.
 So it’s absolutely important that you as a scrum master invest time in earning and building that trust.

 Here are some things I found important when I try to build people trust in me:

 Tell the truth.
-Even when its not so pleasant, being frank and direct sometimes helps dealing with uncomfortable situations.
+Even when it’s not so pleasant, being frank and direct sometimes helps to deal with uncomfortable situations.
 When people recognize that what you say is your absolute truth, it is much easier for them to trust you.
 If you do happen to lie (which I’m guessing everyone does eventually) admit to it.
-Denying a lie, is just another lie.
+Denying a lie is just another lie.
 And last don’t forget to expose your feeling and your mistakes.

 Start Asking (for help)